Emitter QML Type

-Emits count particles from this emitter immediately.
-The particles are emitted as if the Emitter was positioned at x,y but all other properties are the same.
+Emits a number of particles, specified by count, from this emitter immediately.
+The particles are emitted as if the Emitter was positioned at (x, y) but all other properties are the same.

-If the emitter is not enabled, enables it for duration milliseconds and then switches it back off.
+If the emitter is not enabled, enables it for a specified duration (in milliseconds) and then switches it back off.